 But as the roles of procurement and finance merge closer and closer, one thing becomes apparent—no one actually “owns” the full procure-to-pay (P2P) process.
 Because of this lack of ownership, application leaders need to urge finance users to think beyond the traditional roles of finance and encourage procurement to think bigger than their “outside in” perspective.
 Both roles need to understand how each strengthens the other and both can work together to take ownership.

-Cross-departmental collaboration during times of change
+Procurement and Finance collaboration during times of change

 Both Finance and Procurement are facing a time of immense change.
 According to the EIU report “What’s now and next for procurement and finance,” over the next two years, three global macrotrends are predicted to greatly affect these roles—Automation, digitisation, and the changes in global trade.
 Here’s how respondents believe the trends will impact: